tigergraph/ecosys/k8s/docs/03-deploy/tigergraph-on-openshift.md

     kubectl tg init --cluster-scope true --namespace ${YOUR_NAMESPACE}
     ```

-- Install the operator with specific options:
+- For custom installation options:

-  Customize options such as operator version, deployment size, CPU, memory, and the namespace to watch:
+  You can customize the installation by specifying options like the Operator version, deployment size, CPU, memory, max concurrent reconciles of controller, and the namespace to watch, among others.
+Here's an example:

     ```bash
-    kubectl tg init --cluster-scope false --version ${OPERATOR_VERSION} --operator-size 3 --operator-watch-namespace ${YOUR_NAMESPACE} --operator-cpu 1000m  --operator-memory 1024Mi --namespace ${YOUR_NAMESPACE}
+    kubectl tg init --cluster-scope false --version ${OPERATOR_VERSION} --operator-size 3 --operator-watch-namespace ${YOUR_NAMESPACE} \
+    --operator-cpu 1000m  --operator-memory 1024Mi \
+    --max-tg-concurrent-reconciles 4 \
+    --max-backup-concurrent-reconciles 4 \
+    --max-backup-schedule-concurrent-reconciles 4 \
+    --max-restore-concurrent-reconciles 2 \
+    --namespace ${YOUR_NAMESPACE}
     ```

+> [!NOTE]
+> You can set the concurrent reconciliation value to a larger value during installation or update it to a suitable value afterward.
+The default maximum concurrent reconciliation value of 2 is sufficient for most cases.
+However, you may need to customize it if you use one operator to manage numerous TigerGraph clusters within a Kubernetes cluster.

-  For the full help manual, see the output of `kubectl tg init` --help.
+  For a comprehensive list of options, refer to the output of the `kubectl tg init` --help command.

-- Verify the operator's successful deployment:
+- Ensure that the operator has been successfully deployed:

     ```bash
     kubectl wait deployment tigergraph-operator-controller-manager --for condition=Available=True --timeout=120s -n ${YOUR_NAMESPACE}